Scott-Devine/CloudMELT/README.md

 ```

 __NOTE:__ AWS charges will continue to accrue until the cluster is shut down, so
-_do not_ skip this step or the next one, ensuring that the EC2 instances have
+_do not_ skip this step or the next one, ensuring that all of the EC2 instances have
-been terminated.
+terminated.

 ### 15. Check AWS EC2 page to ensure that the machines have been shut down

 Check the AWS console's [Running Instances][aws_ec2_instances] page to ensure that all of the
 cluster nodes terminated.
 If they do not shut down automatically they can be halted and deleted
-from the AWS console (though this should not be necessary.)
+directly from the AWS console (though this should not be necessary.)

 [aws_ec2_instances]: https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#Instances:sort=desc:dnsName

 # Reproducibility

-The current version (v2.1.5) of MELT can produce slightly different output depending on the
+Recent versions (v2.0.5-v2.1.5) of MELT can produce slightly different output depending on the
 order in which the individual samples' .bed files are processed in step 2 (GroupAnalysis).
 The end user does not have direct control over the order in which these files are processed
 and it can differ from machine to machine, or in the case of running on AWS, from VM to VM.
 The differences typically manifest as relatively small (e.g. 1-4) differences in the LP and
 RP values reported by MELT, which can also result in low-evidence transposon calls showing
-up in some runs but not others (even when the inputs are identical.)
+up in some runs but not others (and all of this holds true even though the inputs are identical.)

 A workaround exists to eliminate this source of result variability and may be applied by
 rewriting the .bed files after step 1 has completed but before step 2 is run.
 In brief, it